Owe-Pay/OPBot/README.md

-# **PLEASE NOTE THAT WE HAVE MADE CHANGES TO THE ORDER CREATION FLOW SUCH THAT WE WILL ASK FOR ORDER NAME FIRST BEFORE THE SPLIT TYPE (EVEN, UNEVEN) BUT HAVE YET TO UPDATE OUR README AND GUIDES SO WE WOULD APPRECIATE IT IF YOU TAKE THAT INTO ACCOUNT DURING YOUR EVALUATION, THANKS! :)**

 # O$P$

 We at Owe$Pay$ hope to make the tracking payments for ordering of food simple and integrable into Telegram group chats.